Snehavin Kadhalarkal: Production

-The film was produced by Mr. Ka.Kalaikotudhaiyam and Mrs. Amala Kalaikotudhaiyam on behalf of 'Tamilan kalaikoodam'.
+The film was produced by Mr. Ka.Kalaikotudhaiyam and Mrs. Amala Kalaikotudhaiyam on behalf of Tamilan Kalaikoodam.

-Development

-The film was initially shot using a 7D digital camera, with a 5D camera also being added later.

-Location

-Filming took place in and around the areas of Chennai, Madurai, Kodaikanal and Coimbatore.

 Music

-The soundtrack was composed by R.Prabahar (Music Composer). and consists of five songs which were released on 19 February 2014 at Prasad Studios Lab Theatre, Chennai, by producer Mr. Keyar.
+The soundtrack was composed by R. Prabahar. and consists of five songs which were released on 19 February 2014 at Prasad Studios Lab Theatre, Chennai, by producer Mr. Keyar.

 Release and reception

 The film was released on 15 August 2014.

 Sify wrote that "On the whole, Snehavin Kadhalargal is not a movie you would remember after watching.
 Had the director at least got the melodramatic acting toned down, this movie would have been watchable".